James4Ever0/notes/How to monitor for fire alarm and other emergency events.md

 Before the real world use cases, you first test the effectiveness of such alarm system

-Make sure the monitor system can only send data to the external server, but not vice versa.
+Make sure the data collection system can only send data to the external server, but not vice versa.
 Close all unnecessary ports and connections.